VisTrails/VisTrails/doc/usersguide/latex.rst

 .. index:
    pair: embed; latex

-The VisTrails Latex extension allows you to embed a result from a VisTrails file in a Latex document.
+The VisTrails Latex extension allows you to embed the result from a VisTrails file into a Latex document.
 Images to be included in the Latex document will be generated through VisTrails and can be linked to the VisTrails file and version from which it was generated.
-In other words, Latex call VisTrails to generate an image for a resulting PDF document.
-The resulting image can be set up so, when clicked, the generating VisTrails file will be opened in Vistrails.
+In other words, Latex calls VisTrails to generate an image for a resulting PDF document.
+The resulting image can be set up so, when clicked, the generated VisTrails file will be opened in VisTrails.

 Latex Setup and Commands
 ========================